wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 Proposed

 An earlier version of this proposal was introduced to the PACT Tech Working Group in Fall 2023; the proposal was then refined and evolved based on community and initaitive feedback.
-The proposal is now in its final stages of revision, and following presentation to the PACT Tech WG September 11, a call for consensus will be conducted in the September 25 WG.
+The proposal has been presented to the PACT Tech WG September 11, and accepted with consensus in the September 25 WG.

 ## Context